ziqinyeow/agno/cookbook/examples/apps/mcp_agent/README.md

 # UAgI: Universal Agent Interface powered by MCP

-> [!IMPORTANT]
-> This is a work in progress and not all MCP servers are supported yet.
+> [!IMPORTANT] This is a work in progress (see issues below), please contribute and help improve.

 UAgI (Universal Agent Interface) is a powerful agent application that leverages the Model Context Protocol (MCP) to provide a unified interface for interacting with various MCP servers.
 This application allows you to connect to different data sources and tools through MCP servers, providing a seamless experience for working with external services.